N. Gopi

-N. Gopi (Telugu: ఎన్. గోపి; born 25 June 1948) is an eminent Indian poet, literary critic in Telugu and Sahitya Akademi Award recipient.
+N. Gopi (Telugu: ఎన్. గోపి; born 25 June 1948) is an eminent Indian poet, and literary critic in Telugu and Sahitya Akademi Award recipient.
 He has also been in the University system as a professor and Dean since 1974, until retiring in 2008.
 He has also held the post of the Vice Chancellor of Potti Sreeramulu Telugu University, Hyderabad.
-Gopi's poetry displays nativity and national outlook.
+Gopi's poetry displays nativity and a national outlook.

-He has published 50 books including 21 poetry collections, 7 essay collections, 3 research works, 5 travelogues, 5 translations, 2 commentaries, 3 column writings, apart from 5 text books for schools and for adult education projects.
+He has published 59 books including 29 poetry collections, 7 essay collections, 3 research works, 6 travelogues, 5 translations, 2 commentaries, and 4 column writings, apart from 3 textbooks for schools and for adult education projects.

-His poetry collections have been translated into several languages like Hindi, English, Gujarati, Nepali, Tamil.
+His poetry collections have been translated into several Indian languages and foreign like Hindi, English, Gujarati, Tamil.
 Malayalam, Marathi, Konkani.
-Dogri, Maithili, Kannada, Punjabi, Sanskrit, Oriya, Sindhi, Urdu, Assamese, Meitei, Bengali, Bodo, Kashmiri, Santali, Rajasthani, German, Russian and Persian.
+Dogri, Maithili, Kannada, Punjabi, Sanskrit, Odia, Sindhi, Urdu, Assamese, Manipuri/Meitei, Bengali, Bodo, Kashmiri, Santali, Rajasthani, German, Chinese, Russian, and Persian.

-His notable works are ‘Kalanni Nidra Ponivvanu’ (I Will Not let Time Sleep 1998); ‘Naneelu’ (The Little Ones 1998) and ‘Jala Geetham’ (Water Song - a long poem 2002).
+His notable works are ‘Kalanni Nidra Ponivvanu’ (I Will Not let Time Sleep 1998); ‘Naneelu’ (The Little Ones 1998); ‘Jala Geetham’ (Water Song - a long poem 2002) and ‘Vruddhopanishath’ (Old Age poems 2019).

+He was awarded the Sahitya Akademi Award in 2000 for his poetry collection, “Kaalanni Nidraponivvanu” (I will not let time sleep).
+He is also the recipient of 30 awards including the Freevers Front Award (1980), the Telugu University Award (1991) Delhi Telugu academy award (1999), an award for outstanding service to literature and culture by Sri Annamacharya Project of North America Chicago (SAPNA) US (2001) and ‘Kalaratna’ award by Government of Andhra Pradesh.

 Early life and education

-Born on 25 June 1948 in Bhongir village of Nalgonda District, Telangana State.
-After his schooling from Government High School, he chose to join Arts College, Osmania University, Hyderabad, where he did B.A. with Telugu, Sanskrit and Linguistics group and stood with 6th rank, winning Nizam’s Gold Medal.
+Born on 25 June 1948 in Bhongir village of Yadadri Bhongir District, Telangana State.
+After his schooling at Government High School, he chose to join Arts College, Osmania University, Hyderabad, where he did B.A. in Telugu, Sanskrit, and Linguistics group and stood with 6th rank, winning Nizam’s Gold Medal.
 This was followed by M.A. in Telugu, where he topped the University to win Gurajada Appa Rao Gold Medal from Osmania University in 1973.
 Later he did a P.G.
 Diploma in Applied Linguistics.
-Though his recorded name is Nakka Gopal, he is popularly known as N. Gopi in literary field.
+Though his recorded name is Nakka Gopal, he is popularly known as N. Gopi in the literary field.